 Pursuant to Article 5 of the Miami-Dade County Charter, the Mayor is required to prepare a Proposed Budget between June 1 and July 15.
-The Mayor or his/her designee is then required to present the budget to the BCC before the BCC adopts the Adopted millage rates, which usually occurs at the last BCC meeting in July.
+The Mayor or his/her designee is then required to present the budget to the BCC before the BCC adopts the proposed millage rates, which usually occurs at the last BCC meeting in July.

 Although submission of the Proposed Budget occurred on July 12 this year, budget development actually is a year-round process.
 As the fiscal year begins, departmental staff updates their business plans.
 In December and January, staff completes initial projections and estimates of revenues for the current and ensuing fiscal years.
-In February, County departments submit their budget submission requests to the Office of Management and Budget (OMB).
+In January, the Mayor submits a list of recommended budget priorities to the BCC.
+In February, County departments submit their resource allocation requests to the Office of Management and Budget (OMB).
 Those requests are linked to the priorities in the departmental business plans.
-Departmental Budget Presentations are held with the departments and OMB to discuss service priorities and to begin the process to match them with available resources.
+Departmental Budget Meetings are held with the departments and OMB to discuss service priorities and to begin the process to match them with available resources.
 These meetings are publicly noticed, to encourage residents and elected officials and their staffs to participate.
 The work requires numerous meetings among County staff to discuss and evaluate proposed service levels and funding.
 In March, the Mayor delivers a budget address putting forth his funding priorities.
 Throughout the budget development process, administrative staff interacts with Commission staff and the staff of the Commission Auditor to share revenue and expenditure information.
 Pursuant to the County Charter and Code, the Proposed Budget must be submitted to the Board of County Commissioners by July 15.

 It is important to note that there are certain budget-related deadlines established by state statute.
 By July 1, the Property Appraiser certifies the Preliminary Final Property Tax Rolls.
-In July, the BCC considers the recommended millage rates to be used to calculate the estimated taxes published in the "Notice of Proposed Property Taxes" (also referred to as "Truth in Millage" or "TRIM" notices) sent to each property owner in August.
+In July, the BCC considers the proposed millage rates to be used to calculate the estimated taxes published in the "Notice of Proposed Property Taxes" (also referred to as "Truth in Millage" or "TRIM" notices) sent to each property owner in August.
 That determination is a significant point in the budget development schedule since the millage rates included on the TRIM notices represent a ceiling for property taxes for the ensuing fiscal year.
-If the BCC chooses to increase the millage rate beyond that which was advertised, all taxpayers must be renoticed.
+If the BCC chooses to increase the millage rate beyond that which was advertised, all taxpayers must be re-noticed.